Maattrraan: Plot

-When Vimalan confronts Volga, she warns him that Energion is an adulterated food product and can lead to the death of thousands of children.
-She tells that an employ named Ajay Ratnam who joined their company was actually a spy, and because of his cheat work, he was murdered.
-She also exposes their father of killing their R&D department head, Raghu and setting the lab on fire, thereby destroying evidence.
-Consequently, she is murdered, but swallows a pen-drive containing pieces of evidence of the foul play before dying, and is thrown out of the building.
-Anjali acquires it from the person who performs Volga's autopsy.
-She hands the pen-drive over to Vimalan.
-Following this, Vimalan and Akilan are confronted by goons who try to get the pen-drive from him.
-Akilan is convinced that the attack was only meant for robbing them.
-During this fight, Vimalan suffers a huge blow on the head.
+It is revealed that Volga is a spy who has been tasked with stealing Energion's secrets.
+After her cover is blown, she is kicked out of the office by Ramachandran.
+Volga takes the brothers to their cattle farm under the pretext of an interview, where she takes photos and collects a milk sample from the farm.
+When Vimalan confronts Volga, she reveals that Energion is an adulterated product that can lead to the deaths of thousands of children.
+Volga also reveals that an industrialist named Ajay Rathnam joined their company as a spy, and after being exposed was murdered by Ramachandran.
+She also accuses their father of killing their R&D head, Raghu and setting the lab on fire to destroy evidence.
+Consequently, Volga is killed by Ramachandra's henchman, Dinesh.
+However, she swallows a pen drive containing evidence of foul play before dying.
+Anjali acquires it from the surgeon performing the autopsy and hands it to Vimalan.
+Following this, Vimal and Akhil are attacked by the goons who attempt to steal the pen drive from them.
+Akhil believes the attack was only meant to rob them.
+In the midst of the fight, Vimal is struck on the head by the gang leader, Prathap Bihari.